tyqi11/js-dev-env/README.md

 # JavaScript Development Environment Starter Kit
 JavaScript Development Environment from Pluralsight Course with Cory House

-This is a starter kit for building node.js projects, with ES6 Module format, Babel as the transpiler, Webpack as the bundler, ESLint as the linter,
+This is a starter kit for building node.js projects, with ES6 Module format, Babel as the transpiler, Webpack as the bundler, ESLint as the linter, Travis-CI as the continuous integration tool,

 ## Transpilers